 Originally published 1889.
 Theosophical University Press electronic version ISBN 1-55700-122-7.
-Due to current limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+For ease of searching, no diacritical marks appear in this electronic version of the text.

 This Book is Laid upon the Altar of Masters' Cause, and is Dedicated to Their Servant H. P. Blavatsky.
 All concern for its Fruits or Results is Abandoned: They are left in Charge of Karma and the Members of the Theosophical Society.